hassanzohdy/create-mongez-app/README.md

 You can also choose to select the defaults values by passing `--defaults` arguments or `-d` for shorthand

 `npx create-mongez-app react my-app --defaults`

+## Change Log

+- 2.1.0 (21 Nov 2022)
+  - Used Vite instead of CRA for creating React Js Projects